MichaelZhouwang/VLUE/README.md

 [**Website**](https://vlue-benchmark.github.io) |
 [**Efficiency**](#efficiency-performance-trade-off)

-This repository contains information about the Vision-Language Understanding Evaluation (VLUE) benchmark, instructions for downloading data, and implementations of baseline systems for the benchmark.
+This repository contains information about the Vision-Language Understanding Evaluation (VLUE) benchmark (ICML 2022), instructions for downloading data, and implementations of baseline systems for the benchmark.

 # Introduction